diegolovison/welcome-sencha-touch2-mvc/README.md

 A tab panel application for Sencha Touch 2 using MVC.

-You can install locally follwing the below steps:
+You can install locally following the below steps:

 1- Install the required softwares at: http://docs.sencha.com/touch/2.3.1/#!/guide/getting_started